krayetor/My_First_Portfolio/alx_html_css/headphones/README.md

+### Implementing a design from scratch

-### In this project, you will implement from scratch, without any library, a web page.
+In this project, you will implement from scratch, without any library, a web page.
 You will use all HTML/CSS/Accessibility/Responsive design knowledges that you learned previously.

-This webpage has been designed by Nicolas Philippot, UI/UX designer.
+This webpage has been designed by Nicolas Philippot, UI/UX designer

 ## Requirements